pnp/powerapps-designtoolkit/materialdesign components/docs/Template.md

 * The first part of the **OnStart**-property is where you input the colors and settings you want to use.
 Some colors are calculated again in Hex-code to style the SVG-icons.
 You can use them inside html-Controls or svg-Images.
 * You can introduce different themes like high contrast or dark mode and let the user choose which one they want to use (see examples)
-* delete the items if you don't use them, the size of the data source is roughly 1 MB
+* Delete the items if you don't use them, the size of the data source is roughly 1 MB

 ## Known limitations

 * When creating/editing components inside the template you have to enable to access App scope, otherwise all element properties throw errors
-* you have to manually import the library components each time you start a new app, otherwise the components are not linked to the component library in your environment and you won't be able to update
+* You have to manually import the library components each time you start a new app, otherwise the components are not linked to the component library in your environment and you won't be able to update
-* don't use the demo app as template for aforementioned reason
+* Don't use the demo app as template for aforementioned reason

 ## Version